 High school students on local government boards

-Government for Tomorrow® works with cities and schools to help create student board positions in local government.
+Government for Tomorrow®, we help cities and schools create student positions on local government boards

 We believe the best way to involve youth in local communities is to have advisory student members on city boards.
 The student voice can drive and recommend city decisions that appeal to student peers; this can be beneficial to cities as they can frame decisions with the youth's approval in mind.
-We collaborate with Parks and Recreations, Downtown Development Authorities, Libraries, Planning Commissions, and more.
-We then work to help find interested high schoolers and establish an educational and effective experience for the student member.
+We’ve collaborated with Parks and Recreations, Downtown Development Authorities, Libraries, Planning Commissions, and more.
+Recently, through an organizational transition into new territory, we launched our “On Boards” resource package, digitizing the ideal of student representation accessible to all.

 Giving youth a voice